rockfireredmoon/iceee/Doc/SERVER_AND_CLUSTER_CONFIGURATION.md

-# Configuring The Server
+# Server And Cluster Configuration

-This page gives a quick overview of the main configuration files.
+This page gives a quick overview of the main configuration files, used to control the technical aspects of the game such as network configuration, authentication etc.

 If you have installed our official packages, there should be no need to copy the sample configuration files, as defaults will have installed.

+If you just want to adjust the behaviour of the game when it is running, see (Game Configuration)[GAME_CONFIGURATION.md].

+*The server must be restarted if you make any changes to these configuration files before they take effect*

 ## Locating The Configuration Files